 Do not visit the waterfall after dark

 As we touch on in our related blog post Is Costa Rica Safe?
 Yes, If You Do This., most places in Costa Rica (especially beaches, parks, and ATMs) should be avoided after dark.
 The Llanos del Cortes Waterfall is no exception.
-In fact, the site’s location off Highway #1, down an unlit path, and into the forest is one of the most dangerous places we could envision you being late at night.
-If you wish to visit the Llanos del Cortes Waterfall, do so in the middle of the day when you’re more likely to find other people around and daylight to guide you way.
+In fact, the site’s location off Highway #1, down an unlit path and into the forest, is one of the most dangerous places we could envision you being late at night.
+If you wish to visit the Llanos del Cortes Waterfall, do so in the middle of the day when there’s likely to be other people around and daylight to guide your way.

 Bring / leave personal items at your own risk

 Don’t bring important personal items (such as credit cards, jewelry, etc.) to the Llanos del Cortes Waterfall.
 You’ll need to leave them on the sandy area that surrounds the swimming hole, which puts them at risk for theft.
 If you absolutely must bring important items with you (such as car keys and identification documents required for driving), store the items in a waterproof container that can be safely secured to your body while you swim or tied tightly to a visible marker by the shore.